theycallmek/Google-VPS-FREE-Guide-2023/README.md

 I ran a speed test and a linux benchmark on my own VPS and you can see the results below.
 Not bad for free!

 ![VPS Launched](https://i.imgur.com/ujBSZg5.jpg)

+# WARNING:
+DO NOT TRY TO MINE ON THESE.
+YOUR ACCOUNT WILL BE PERMANENTLY DISABLED WITHIN A FEW MINTUES.
+You have been warned.